gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

-**The QCD phase diagram** taught us: the same theory can have completely different phases — hadronic matter, quark-gluon plasma, color superconductor — depending on the conditions.
+**The QCD phase diagram** taught us: the same theory can have completely different phases, hadronic matter, quark-gluon plasma, color superconductor, depending on the conditions.
 Phase structure is rich even in theories we fully know.

-**Lattice QCD** taught us:
-non-perturbative quantum field theories can be computed numerically with controlled approximations.
+**Lattice QCD** proved something methodological: non-perturbative quantum field theories can be computed numerically with controlled approximations.